nyu-cso-005-fa19/hw03-sol/README.md

 code tree was constructed, the name `out_file_name` where the result of the encoding is to be stored, and the computed code table `tbl`.
-This function should then read the contents of `in_file_name` and write out its encoding byte-by-byte into the file `out_file_name` according to the computed code table.
+This function should then read the contents of `in_file_name` compute its encoding according to the computed code table, and write it out byte-by-byte into the file `out_file_name` .
 Note that you need to pack the codes of the encoded characters into bytes so that they form a continues bit stream.
 For instance, if the input file contains

 ```c
 Hello class!